itsazzaosman/Indaba-Hack-The-Carbon/README.md

 This repository contains our solution (azza Osman team) that placed **3rd** in the Deep Learning Indaba Hackathon "Hack the Carbon" hosted by **InstaDeep** on Kaggle.

-> Our main approach to the solution was "bigger is better", but we also addressed several significant issues in the InstaGeo codebase.
+> Our main approach to the solution was "bigger is better", but we also addressed several significant issues in the InstaGeo codebase. we have also attempted to exploite a potintial data leakge.

 ### Problem description
 Hack the Carbon is a geospatial machine learning challenge focused on estimating biomass and carbon stocks from Earth observation data.
 The task is a supervised regression problem where models predict biomass or a closely related proxy from multi-sensor satellite inputs (image to image regresssion).